 Why Porcelain Veneers?

-Porcelain veneers applied by Dr. Kirakosian of New Look Dental offer solutions to many common issues that may be keeping your smile from achieving its full potential.
+Porcelain veneers applied by our dentist at New Look Dental offer solutions to many common issues that may be keeping your smile from achieving its full potential.
 Porcelain veneers may be used to correct:

 - Dark or discolored teeth, including coverage of stains which may result from using tetracycline or other common medications